Needlecrafts Knitting Knitting Basics

 Watch your tension.
 As you cast on stitches, try not to pull too tightly as you wrap, or your stitches will be hard to work on the next row.
 Your loops should be tight enough to stay on the needle, but loose enough to slide the second needle through with ease.

-This is tightness is called the tension.
+This tightness is called the tension.
 With more experience, you will learn what the right amount of tension feels like.

 Two Stitches Now on the Needle